 Step 5: Create a password and setup Cpanel

-Create a strong password that it’s either hard to guess or some random stuff that you can remember.
-Store the password in a safe place and this is the key to all your business assets.
+Create a strong password that is hard to guess or some random stuff you can remember.
+Store the password in a safe place; this is the key to all your business assets.

 For those who don’t know, the cpanel dashboard is the portal to manage your Bluehost web hosting space.
 Now that you have all the information needed to log in to your Bluehost Web Hosting space, you are ready to rock and roll.

-Simply, head over to Bluehost.com and click on the login link.
+Simply, go to Bluehost.com and click on the login link.
 Use the information that you got in the email.
 Double-check it and save the credentials in the browser.
 You’ll need it whenever you want to access the Bluehost web hosting dashboard.

-Here are a couple of guides that you will find useful to prepare yourself before this purchase.
+Here are a couple of guides that you will find helpful to prepare yourself before this purchase.

 I hope I have helped you understand how to buy a Bluehost web hosting plan for your website.
 If you follow these steps carefully, you will have your website registered in under 30 minutes.
 It’s that easy.